• Skip to primary navigation

 It’s best to store carrot cake in the refrigerator.
 It can be left out for a couple of hours while serving.
 Cream cheese frosting spoils quickly and is best refrigerated.

-Carrot cake can be frozen.
-Tightly wrap the cooled, unfrosted cake in plastic wrap.
-Freeze it for up to 3 months.
-Thaw cake in the refrigerator for about 24 hours before frosting and serving.
+Store this carrot cake mini in an airtight container such as a cake carrier in the refrigerator for 4 days.
+To freeze, wrap the cooled, unfrosted cake layers in plastic wrap.
+Freeze for up to 3 months.
+Thaw in the refrigerator for about 24 hours before frosting and serving.

 More Recipes You’ll Love